sytzez/compost/README.md

 ## About the Programming Language

-Compost is an experimental programming language designed for maximum composability and reusability of code.
+Compost is an experimental programming language designed to maximize the composability and reusability of code.

 It is a functional, statically typed language.
-Types are based on which traits the value implements.
+Types are purely based on the traits a value is expected to implement, allowing polymorphism.

 The language attempts to solve the problems associated with object oriented inheritance.